-GPT is committed to creating a diverse and inclusive workplace by providing equal opportunity in all aspects of employment, including recruitment, learning & talent development, promotion and remuneration, and is compliant with the Workplace Gender Equality Act 2012.
+We recognise that a strong focus on workplace diversity and inclusion is not just the socially responsible course of action but is also important in attracting and retaining the best employees.
+We are committed to providing equal opportunity in all aspects of employment, including recruitment, learning and talent development, promotion and remuneration and ensuring we are fully compliant with the Workplace Gender Equality Act 2012.

 - Support property sector level initiatives to increase gender diversity;